21 - 23 August 2014

 Nick Thorogood, SVP Content & Marketing, Scripps Networks

-After last year’s survey and festival session, which prompted real changes at a number of broadcasters, Edinburgh TV Festival and Broadcast are returning to the subject of commissioning and indie relations.
+After last year’s survey and festival session, which prompted real changes at a number of broadcasters, GEITF and Broadcast return to the subject of commissioning and indie relations.
 We Still Need to Talk About Commissioning will uncover new research conducted by SPA Future Thinking and will review progress and lessons learnt.

 This year, all five of the major channel controllers - Danny Cohen, Jay Hunt, Peter Fincham, Ben Frow and Stuart Murphy - will appear on stage together - a rare treat for delegates – and will face the findings as well as take some of your questions from the floor.
 The new survey will also assess whether the independent sector has other, wider concerns, whether around in-house production or Terms of Trade.

-Discovery Networks International’s production and development team has 25 new, original series on its current slate and more in development in 2014.
-DNI more than doubled its commissioning hours in the last two years and chalked up a number of hit returning series for its flagship networks Discovery Channel and TLC across its 220 countries and territories.
+Lee Bartlett, Discovery Studios Group President, joins his commissioning team to talk about his vision for Discovery’s newly-acquired production entities.
+(Discovery Networks International’s acquisition of All3Media with fellow US media giant Liberty Global is due for completion.)
+With 25 new, original series on its slate, DNI has more than doubled its commissioning hours in the last two years and chalked up hit returning series for its flagship networks Discovery Channel and TLC across its 220 countries and territories.
 So what are the next opportunities for independent producers in Discovery?
-In this session, Factual and Factual Entertainment commissioners Elizabeth McIntyre and Sarah Thornton will discuss what they are looking for; joined by Discovery Studios Group President, Lee Bartlett, to talk about Discovery’s vision for its newly acquired production entities.
+Factual and Factual Entertainment commissioners Elizabeth McIntyre and Sarah Thornton unveil their plans.

 Tom McDonald, Acting Head of Commissioning, Science & Natural History, BBC